mayazhl/Bus-Tracker/README.md

 ## Bus-Tracker

-This is a project in which we developed an animation that displays all city bus stops between MIT and Harward.
+In this project we developed an animation that displays all city bus stops between MIT and Harward.

 ## Useage